 Children who read regularly or are read to regularly have the opportunity to open the doors to so many different worlds!
-More importantly, reading will give your child the tools to become independent lifelong learners.
+More importantly, reading will give your child the tools to become an independent lifelong learners.

 We can achieve this together through: